visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

 Instead of doing an exhaustive business plan, you could opt for a <a href="https://www.linkedin.com/pulse/why-lean-canvas-vs-business-model-ash-maurya" title="Lean Canvas">
 Lean Canvas</a> by Ash Maurya.
 This would be more than enough to show where things are headed.

-## TLDR;
+## TL;DR
 ```
 Startups operate under conditions of extreme uncertainty. -- Eric Ries
 ```

 Help people become confident about the idea and your abilities to execute it.
-It is extremely hard to find the person who is going help you realize/build this vision of yours with the same passion as you.
+It is extremely hard to find the person who are going help you realize/build this vision of yours with the same passion as you.
 Make your search easier by making it inbound.

 Please share suggestions you feel are quick wins to show progress/traction in comments.
 Good luck with your startup!